bguell/Comparative-egg-clutch-biomechanics/README.md

 **INTRODUCTION**

-This repository contains raw data, recordings, scripts, and code associated with the manuscript entitled "Egg-clutch biomechanics affect escape-hatching behavior and performance" submitted to Integrative Organismal Biology.
+This repository contains raw data, recordings, scripts, and code associated with the manuscript entitled "Egg-clutch biomechanics affect escape-hatching behavior and performance" submitted to Integrative Organismal Biology — IOB-2023-040.
 The full citation for the manuscript will be included here upon publication.

 **Abstract**